heiklap/dawo/README.md

  0.0.1  demonstrates how data is messy, when it is not inside classes.
 But you have direct instant access to every piece of it.
 Check for pollution of public namespace!!

- 0.0.2 version was to weed out some of the material and create a couple of classes.
-     Theme : baseStructure, base_lib, dawo_mill, connector, learn/code_snippets

  0.0.3 Was for building first control-flow structure (Rumba.dance) to use Class-data inside app.
      Theme:  Present different Mission ( = Client / customer) data and small, elementary work-flow.